Wolf-Heinrich Graf von Helldorff: Nazi career

 Helldorf formally joined the Nazi Party on 1 August 1930 (membership number 325,408) and in January 1931 he joined the Sturmabteilung (SA).
-By July he became the leader of SA-Gruppe Greater Berlin with the rank of SA-Oberführer and, later that year, for all of Brandenburg.
-The scope of his work expanded when he was also given responsibility for the leadership of the Schutzstaffel (SS) in Brandenburg.
+By July he became the leader of SA-Gruppe Greater Berlin with the rank of SA-Oberführer.
+Later that year, he was made Gruppe leader for all of Brandenburg.
+His authority expanded to include the Schutzstaffel (SS) in Brandenburg.
 On 12 September 1931 (Jewish new year, Rosh Hashanah), von Helldorff organized a riot at Kurfürstendamm, where about a thousand men appeared from within the crowd on the streets and started attacking people who they thought were Jewish, beating them and screaming anti-Jewish threats at them.
 Helldorff and his Chief-of-Staff Karl Ernst were arrested and tried but their subsequent acquittal with just a small fine turned Helldorff into a Nazi cause-celebre.
-At their trial Helldorff and Ernst were defended by NSDAP lawyers Hans Frank and Roland Freisler.
+At their trial Helldorff and Ernst were defended by Nazi lawyers Hans Frank and Roland Freisler.

 In April 1932 Helldorff was returned to the Prussian Landtag as a member of the Nazi Party, this time representing constituency 3 (Potsdam II).
 In September 1932 he was promoted to SA-Gruppenführer and made leader of SA-Obergruppe I, commanding multiple SA Gruppe covering all northeast Germany.

 After the Nazi seizure of power, Helldorff was made Police President of Potsdam on 25 March 1933.
 In November 1933, he was also elected to the Reichstag on the Nazi electoral list.
 He was reelected in 1936 and, in 1938, as a deputy for electoral constituency 2 (Berlin-West), retaining this seat until removed in August 1944.
 He remained at the head of the Potsdam police until being named Police President of Berlin on 19 July 1935.
 In December 1935, he was made a member of the Prussian Provincial Council (Provinzialrat).